automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Draconyx.md

 # Draconyx
-## Description: This "dragon claw" lived in late Jurassic Portugal.
+## This "dragon claw" lived in late Jurassic Portugal.